Ravenna/llmsTxtGenerator/content/collections/clients/huntfund.md

     content:
       -
         type: text
+        text: The
+      -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'statamic://entry::0c623e4f-08d3-4367-9592-ab966a7a23cf'
+              rel: null
+              target: null
+              title: 'Laravel Development'
+        text: ' Laravel API'
+      -
+        type: text
-        text: 'The Laravel API/Backend was built to be flexible for growth and serve as the backend to the mobile app.
+        text: '/Backend was built to be flexible for growth and serve as the backend to the mobile app.
 The backend build included integrating with several third-party APIs.
 These included:'
   -
     type: bulletList
     content: